jasimmonsv/cookiecutter-ansible-role/ansible-role-{{ cookiecutter.ansible_role_name }}/README.md

 ## Requirements

-This role requires Ansible {{ cookiecutter.ansible_role_minimal_version }} or higher,
+This role requires Ansible {{ cookiecutter.ansible_role_minimal_version }} or higher, and platform requirements are listed in the metadata file.

-and platform requirements are listed in the metadata file.
+Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
+For instance, if the role uses the EC2 module, it may be a good \ idea to mention in this section that the boto package is required.

 ## Testing

 This role use [Molecule](https://github.com/ansible-community/molecule) to run tests.

 Local and Github Actions tests run tests on Docker by default.
 See molecule documentation to use other backend.